catrionelee/ICE_MAG/README.md

 Using the **CONJscan** module of MacSyFinder to locate ICEs in the MAGs.
 Could use built in database or ICEberg 2.0.

-# 4. Identifying ICEs and ARGs in reads
+# 4. Identifying ICEs with ARGs in reads

 Using **metaCherchant** <https://github.com/ctlab/metacherchant> on single fecal metagenome SRR6512893 parameters againt ICEberg 2.0 database: